 Learn more about types of senior housing, when to move a loved one, and how to choose the best facility.
 Take your time reading our articles and request a follow up to begin touring facilities near you.

 The aging of America together with extended life expectancy is resulting in an unprecedented demand for long term care services and senior housing.
 Numerous possibilities are available for our aging population that fall between hiring part time home care services to needing 24 hour care in a nursing home.
 When researching long term care,

-A family is often faced with the difficult decision of when is the right time to move elderly parents or loved ones to assisted living or possibly a nursing home.
+A family is often faced with the difficult decision of when is the right time to move an elderly parent to assisted living or possibly a nursing home.
 Each family situation is very different and it may help you to answer some of the following questions when considering this decision.

+Institutional elder abuse generally refers to mistreatment that occurs in residential facilities such as nursing homes, assisted living and board and care homes.
 Institutional abuse is usually done by those who have a legal obligation to provide elder victims with care and protection.
-The types of abuse range from physical, sexual and emotional to caregiver neglect, abandonment and financial exploitation.
-Examine these warning signs and symptoms of each type of abuse if you are concerned about an elderly family member or friend.
+The types of abuse range from physical, sexual and